 - Consider physical therapy.
 A physical therapist can teach you stretching and strengthening exercises that can help relieve your pain and make it easier to perform your everyday activities, per the Cleveland Clinic.
 Once you've learned the moves, you may be able to keep them up at home.

 - Talk with your doctor about medications.
-Over-the-counter pain meds like NSAIDs can ease inflammation and pain when lifestyle changes aren't giving you the relief you need.
+Over-the-counter pain meds like acetaminophen or NSAIDs can ease inflammation and pain when lifestyle changes aren't giving you the relief you need.
 Opioids may be a short-term option for very severe pain, but they come with risks and side effects (like impaired judgment, nausea or constipation).
 You should weigh the pros and cons carefully with your physician before starting the meds, Dr. Lee says.